tikisailor/reserveProtocolRibbonVaultCollateral/README.md

 This repository contains Ribbon finance V2 [earn vault] (https://docs.ribbon.finance/ribbon-earn/introduction-to-ribbon-earn) collateral plugins for Reserve Protocol, submitted under the Gitcoin Reserve Launch Hackathon by Tiki#0503.
 The chosen vaults have high (100% and 99.5% respectively) capital protection, which makes them ideal collateral for Reserve Protocol.

-All tests were run against master, commit 2a8e112ef0dc1b537077bbf367abef8236031596 on Reserve Protocol
+All tests were run against master, commit 2a8e112ef0dc1b537077bbf367abef8236031596 on Reserve Protocol.
+There is a repo with the plugin in context [here](https://github.com/tikisailor/ReserveProtocol/tree/feature/ribbon-earn-collateral)

 ## rEARN-USDC collateral